August 10, 2020

 Visions communicate directly to our spirit, and they are to be received by the spirit and hung onto by our spirit.
 They are often given to us to answer questions that our spirit is seeking and is now mature enough to hear.
 These are those who have received of God’s Laodicean glory impartation enough times that they have moved and practiced in things of the Spirit.
 Young men have grown enough in the Lord to understand God’s rhythm, working in Him, and seeing how He gives us more to become responsible for and accountable to Him for.
 Visions have the value and power of knowing more and seeing more of the Lord Jesus Christ.
 Visions give us His truth.

 Your old men shall dream dreams: The value of dreams is given to old men.
 Dreams are to be received in a strengthened spirit (Luke 1:80, Luke 2:40, Ephesians 3:16) and also a spirit that is ruled well (Proverbs 16:32, 25:28), otherwise dreams will not be understood and their value lost.
 They are received by old men who “have known Him who is from the beginning” (I John 2:13a).
 Dreams are predominantly corrective and instructional in nature (Job 33:14-17) and sometimes, like visions, they can be scary and terrifying (Job 7:13-15).
 And because dreams are often unsettling, our soul and an unexercised spirit can become ruffled, just as was the case with Job to the point of talking about dying because of how bad things were for him.
 Old men in the Lord know God in a more mature and exercised manner and no longer receive things of God by defining them as “good” or “bad” and then making conclusions on their own of what is “good” and “bad” in their own understanding.
-They have incorporated into their thinking and actions that God does use evil, harsh, good, and very good things to try the hearts of man.
+They have incorporated into their thinking and actions that God does appropriate evil, harsh, good, and very good things to try the hearts of man.
 God’s will and His purposes take the precedent, and old men recognize this.
 Old men, fathers, know that they have not attained and watch for the ways of God that He requires of them (Habakkuk 2:1).
 They acknowledge their lack, their need, and their desire to learn and know more of Him and His ways.
 And they know that He is a giver of sweet sleep (Proverbs 3:24), and sweet sleep includes dreams of His communication to us even when they are startling or even frightening.

 When we have a dream, we ask God for the meaning of the dream that He gave to us.
 We know of God’s nature enough to trust Him and how He chooses to expose things to us.
 We are willing to move in or out of friction, depending on His will for us.
 We break away from the pack to grow as old men, to strengthen and rule our own spirit and our house.
 When we are old men who dream dreams we become red horse riders who break away from an unruled or weak spirit.
-We have already turned away from the confines of the pastoral matriarchy.
+We have already turned away from the confines of the corrupt religious systems.
 This is red horse work within us by the Holy Spirit.
 We no longer fight against God and His ways, because dreams teach us the knowledge of God and His ways.
 Dreaming dreams are the training ground to become kings unto the Lord rather than kings unto our own kingdom.

 There is an interesting change of order for dreams and visions given from Joel 2:28 to Acts 2:17, quoted above.
 Prophesying was given first in both passages because the subject of working by the Life and pouring out of the Holy Spirit is the subject of both of the texts.
 Children have had their sins forgiven in the name of Jesus and have known the Father (I John 2:12,13c).
 And all of the things described following both passages are operations of the Life giving Holy Spirit through Jesus Christ.
 Prophecies are concerned with working in us the manifestation of the Holy Spirit.
 The change happens when dreaming dreams are given first in Joel followed by seeing visions; and in Acts, seeing visions are given before dreaming dreams.
 Recall that God the Father was manifested the most prior to Jesus Christ’s manifestation.
 Dreams are focused teachings and instructions of the Ways and the manifestations of God the Father, which is why fathers in I John are described as knowing Him who was from the beginning (I John 2:13a,14a).
 Visions are most involved with shaping of man into what is true, by the Truth of Jesus Christ in the flesh (I John 5:20).
 And since Jesus Christ came in the flesh, it is now listed second on the list as an operation of the Holy Spirit.